Aliases for MCCC2 Gene

 GeneCards Summary for MCCC2 Gene

 MCCC2 (Methylcrotonoyl-CoA Carboxylase 2) is a Protein Coding gene.
 Diseases associated with MCCC2 include 3-Methylcrotonyl-Coa Carboxylase 2 Deficiency and 3-Methylcrotonyl-Coa Carboxylase Deficiency.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Defective HLCS causes multiple carboxylase deficiency.
-GO annotations related to this gene include ligase activity and methylcrotonoyl-CoA carboxylase activity.
+Among its related pathways are Viral mRNA Translation and Metabolism.
+Gene Ontology (GO) annotations related to this gene include ligase activity and methylcrotonoyl-CoA carboxylase activity.
 An important paralog of this gene is PCCB.

 UniProtKB/Swiss-Prot for MCCC2 Gene